3 years full-time (plus optional placement year)

-Our £12.5m state-of-the-art building contains purpose-built labs, lecture theatre and seminar rooms as well as featuring a spectacular living wall
+Our superb state-of-the-art building contains purpose-built labs, lecture theatres and seminar rooms and features a spectacular living wall.

 You will study contemporary human geography and current environmental issues.
 You'll learn to use geographical concepts and skills to deliver solutions to global problems.

 There are opportunities for you to spend time abroad during your course.
 For all our programmes we offer the opportunity to spend year 3 of your degree abroad, studying at one of our partner universities.
 You will then return to complete your final fourth year with us.

 The first year modules give you an introduction to the basics of the course, providing you with a foundation for advanced material in the future.

 In addition to the above you will also need to complete our online Academic Integrity module.